Arndtman/PokeDude-Automation-Scripting/README.md

 # PokeDude-Automation-Scripting
 Automation, Scripting, and Basic AI development for an Online Multiplayer Pokemon game I enjoy.

-This suite is protected under software license.
+This suite is protected under software license stated clearly below.

+Included in this suite:

+1. 100% AFKable EV Training!
+(Each stat is zone and mob dependent)
+    + 252 MAXED Speed stats
+    + 252 MAXED HP stats
+    + more soon....

+2. 100% AFKable combat bot!
+    + Any zone or mob desired

+3. 90% AFKable NPC GOLD FARM ROUTES
+    + OLDMANFARM1 ~40k per route

 # DON'T BE A DICK PUBLIC LICENSE
 http://dbad-license.org/